giry-dev/mangrove-docs/docs/general/points/points-details.md

 # Trading & LP Points

+**At launch, there may be up to a 7-day wait to see your points and boost multiplier.
+Our team is working to speed this up.
+Thanks for your patience! :heart:**

 ## Trading Points

 Trading points are awarded to takers on a daily basis, depending on the volume traded by takers and a predetermined weight for each market.